 What To Look For In A Pair Of Sim Racing Boots

-When buying any gear for sim racing, it’s important to have a semblance of budget in mind.
+When buying any gear for sim racing, it’s important to have a budget in mind.
 You need a lot of stuff to make a rig, after all!
 And the amount of choice that’s out there can be pretty daunting.
 How can you ever know what makes a pair of boots objectively good?

 There are definitely some key things you should look for when purchasing sim racing footwear, for the best level of comfort and competitive edge possible: